-Achieve gender equality and empower all women and girls
+SDG5 Achieve gender equality and empower all women and girls

 Gender disparity is the easiest to spot in the IT industry, and this can be traced back to the misbelief that the industry is male-dominant and the perpetuated influence of the stereotype that IT is not for women.
-Despite the fallacies, the Group continues to uphold gender equality and will not discriminate against candidates and staff by gender.
-During the Reporting Year, we pride ourselves on an over 30% female representation.
+Despite the fallacies, the Group continues to uphold gender equality and is committed to contribution on SDG5, especially the target to end all forms of discrimination against all women and girls everywhere.
+During the Reporting Year, we pride ourselves on an over 29% female representation.
 This is achieved by recognising the importance of creating and maintaining an inclusive working culture in our workplace and implementing female-friendly incentives.